Compensation and Benefits

 Incoming residents are granted an allowance of $5,000 to facilitate the transition from student to resident.

 PGY-3: 17 days

-(Paid time off is administered according to the regulations of the ACGME and AOA)
+(Paid time off is administered according to the regulations of the ACGME)

 A night float system is utilized.
 Upper level residents are required to participate in Family Medicine Supervisory Call as a part of the educational program.

 Sleeping quarters are available within the hospital for use while on call.

 Two lab coats for each resident per academic year.

 West Virginia medical license fee.